“Ours is a community arts center with a mission of “bringing arts to the people and people to the arts.”

 WELCOME NEW BOARD MEMBERS!

-Kyle Holt, Lori Cozzi and Ana Prendergast have joined the 2016 Board of Directors which includes Board Chair Glen Cox, Vice Chair Philip Arnold, Treasurer Sandi Belfor, Secretary Dawn Wilson, Bob Headley, Al Milton, and Libba Tracy.
+Lori Cozzi, Kyle Holt, Ana Prendergast and Judy Shillinglaw have joined the 2016 Board of Directors which includes Board Chair Glen Cox, Vice Chair Philip Arnold, Treasurer Sandi Belfor, Secretary Dawn Wilson, Bob Headley, Al Milton, and Libba Tracy.

 “An organization is only as good as the support offered by their Board of Directors,” said Executive Director Gale Jackson.
 “As hard as it is to see our amazing Board members leave when their term expires, we trust that they will continue to support our work here in the valley, while we look forward to the new energy their replacements bring to the table!”